-The United Kingdom left the European Union on 31 January 2020, beginning a transition period that is due to end on 31 December 2020.
-While the implications of Brexit on local government are uncertain, Council are proactively engaging with government and statutory bodies to best prepare Mid and East Antrim for the challenges and opportunities that lie ahead.
+The United Kingdom left the European Union on 31 January 2020, beginning a transition period on 31 December 2020.
+While the implications of Brexit on local government are uncertain, the Council is proactively engaging with government and statutory bodies to best prepare Mid and East Antrim for the challenges and opportunities that lie ahead.